akrasuski1/halb-cpu/dtl-vs-ttl.md

 having capacitors in my circuit though since there may be some high frequency phenomena going on I would have trouble understanding and debugging (current spikes, for instance).
-There is one argument in favor of cap version - it requires just one additional diode per input, whereas no-cap version two.
+There is one argument in favor of cap version - it requires just one additional diode per input, whereas no-cap version, two.
 Total number of components is the same for inverter, but for NAND gates there will be an extra diode to solder per each input.
 Still, I'll go with no-cap version.